ab-anand/Applied-Data-Science-with-Python/README.md

-This repo contains the assignments of `Intro to Data Science` course by University of Michigan
+This repo contains the assignments of `Applied Data Science with Python` course by University of Michigan